Skip to content

 TL;DR

-On April 18, 2026, an attacker drained 116,500 rsETH (~$292M, about 18% of circulating supply) from Kelp DAO's LayerZero-powered bridge, supplied the unbacked tokens as collateral on Aave V3, and borrowed roughly $266M in ETH.
-Aave's TVL fell about $6.6B in 24 hours, WETH utilization pinned at 100%, and the protocol is holding ~$196M in unbacked WETH liabilities.
-There was no Solidity bug.
-Kelp's bridge trusted a single LayerZero DVN, and the DVN was compromised.
-LayerZero has attributed the attack to DPRK's Lazarus Group subunit TraderTraitor.
+On April 18, 2026, an attacker drained 116,500 rsETH (about $292M, roughly 18% of circulating supply) from Kelp DAO's LayerZero-powered bridge, supplied the unbacked tokens as collateral on Aave V3, and borrowed roughly $266M in ETH.

 How the Kelp DAO $292M Exploit Worked

-Attack flow at a glance:
+Attack flow at a glance

 1. Source.
 Attacker prepares a forged cross-chain packet on Unichain (LayerZero eid 30320).
 No rsETH is actually burned.

 2. Verifier.
-Kelp's sole DVN — 0x589dedbd…236b, a LayerZero Labs DVN — signs the forged packet after attackers swap the binary on two of its RPC nodes and DDoS the rest.
+Kelp's sole DVN (0x589dedbd…236b, a LayerZero Labs DVN) signs the forged packet after attackers swap the binary on two of its RPC nodes and DDoS the rest.

 3. Release. lzReceive fires on Ethereum at block 24,908,285 (17:35:35 UTC, 2026-04-18).
 Kelp's OFT adapter releases 116,500 rsETH ($292M) to the attacker.